How to Take

 Renee S. Belina, Director

 “Hot trend” may not be the first thing that comes to mind when you think about your brand.
 After all, a brand is steeped in tradition, the core of a company and painstakingly consistent.
 Trends are just fickle, flavor-of-the-month ideas, right?
 Not necessarily.
 When you align your brand’s mission, vision and value to a strong trend, you can capitalize on that momentum and gain significant opportunity.
-Let’s look at three hot branding trends: experiential marketing, content marketing, and artificial intelligence (AI) and virtual reality (VR).
+Let’s look at three hot branding trends: experiential marketing, content marketing, and “smart tech,” like artificial intelligence (AI) and virtual reality (VR).

 Make everything more experiential